 Whittaker was born on the 20th of December 1990 in Middlemore Hospital New Zealand.
 Australia is now home, however Robert is a proud representative of both his New Zealand and Australian heritage.
 It is this duel cultural loyalty that has seen him amass a huge fan following in both countries, and places him as the most popular MMA athlete in Australasia (with that popularity now increasing throughout the world).

-In 2000 Robert’s parents separated, with Robert and his brother Steven moving to Menai to live with their father in a housing commission unit while attending Menai public school.
+In 2000 Robert’s parents separated, with Robert and his brother Steven moving to Menai to live with their father in a housing commission unit while attending Menai Public School.
 Things were tough but Robert found his outlet and focus in sport, continuing martial arts and playing rugby league.
-During this time Robert decided to apply more time and focus to MMA, with Robert taking to the sport immediately!
-He quickly made his mark on the Australian MMA scene with an explosive and entertaining fighting style.
+During this time Robert decided to apply more time and focus to MMA, taking to the sport immediately – He quickly made his mark on the Australian MMA scene with an explosive and entertaining fighting style.

-2012 was a breakout year for Whittaker, and after some glittering performances in Australian MMA, Whittaker earned a place on the globally televised UFC Series, “The Ultimate Fighter– The Smashes”.
-Rob went on to win the series, confirming a contract offer from the UFC and a decision to stop playing rugby league, quit his job at Rail Corp as an apprentice electrician and to persue a full time professional career as an MMA athlete.
+2012 was a breakout year for Whittaker, and after some glittering performances in the Australian MMA, he earned a place on the globally televised UFC Series, “The Ultimate Fighter– The Smashes”.
+Rob went on to win the series, confirming a contract offer from the UFC and a decision to stop playing rugby league.
+He quit his job at Rail Corp as an apprentice electrician and pursued a full time professional career as an MMA athlete.

 Robert is a man of true value.
 A family man, married with two young children, and often comments on his humble beginning’s and family first mantra.
 When people watch him in the octagon he wants them to understand that his performances are a product of his work ethic and an attitude towards believing in yourself and the goals you must set; “I’ve never been given anything easily in this life.
 I work hard for everything.
 Just because I come from a single parent family living in housing commission and going to a public school doesn’t stop me from achieving my goals”.
 It is this drive, work ethic and positive outlook, coupled with the support of his family that allows Whittaker to stay grounded and chase his dreams.